juanluispaz/ts-sql-query/README.md

 }>
 ```

-The `FilterType` definition looks like:
+The `FilterType` definition looks like this:

 ```ts
 type FilterType = {